manwillerc/NBA-Database/README.md

-# NBA-Database
-Database of all NBA Players, teams, games, and statlines
+This repository contains a PostgreSQL database and CSV exports for historical NBA statistics, including players, teams, games, and detailed player stats.
+The database is designed for analysis, learning SQL, or integrating into applications like analytics tools or sports apps.